oracle-devrel/leagueoflegends-optimizer/hols/dataextraction/infra/infra.md

 3. Then, the script will ask for the `Riot Games API Key`.
 Paste the API Key from the developer's Riot Games website.

+4. Finally, the script will ask for the `Data Science CPU number`. type _ENTER_ and 4 OCPUs will be selected by default.
+Based on your resources availability you can use other values.

-4. The script will finished.
+5. The script will finished.
     ![Cloud Shell setenv](./images/cloud-shell-setenv.png)

-5. Terraform uses a file called `terraform.tfvars` that contains the variables Terraform uses to talk to Oracle Cloud and set up your deployment the way you want it.
+6. Terraform uses a file called `terraform.tfvars` that contains the variables Terraform uses to talk to Oracle Cloud and set up your deployment the way you want it.
 You are going to use a script that will ask you for information to create the `terraform.tfvars` file for you.
 Run on Cloud Shell the following command:

     ```bash
     <copy>